TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/GOLANG-GIN/readme.md

  - Mysql Installation
  - You need to have basic knowledge of Go, to get started with the project that we are going to do.

-## If you know any programming language that should be fine as well, COOL?
+## Don't be disappointed :broken_heart: if you don't know GO, If you know any programming language that should be fine as well, COOL?

 ### Let’s Go!